-How to get to Colonia: Most visitors arrive from Montevideo as part of a stop on their Uruguay road trip, or from Buenos Aires, Argentina.
+How to get to Colonia del Sacramento: Most visitors arrive from Montevideo as part of a stop on their Uruguay road trip, or from Buenos Aires, Argentina.
 It takes just over two hours to drive to Colonia from Montevideo, and can be done by renting a car or booking a seat on one of the comfortable buses operated by Turil.
-There are also a handful of fast ferries, which take about one hour to cross the river between Colonia and Buenos Aires.
+There are also a handful of fast ferries, which take about one hour to cross the river to Colonia del Sacramento from Buenos Aires.
+Click to book

 Currency: The Uruguayan Peso, though Argentine Pesos are accepted in some places.
 Credit cards are also accepted by most merchants.